lisp-docs/cl-language-reference/docs/chap-5/f-d-dictionary/fdefinition_accessor.md

 This can be useful when wanting to bind a function returned from another function to a global name.

-Note however that when passing in the function name argument, it must be quoted so that it is available in the function as a symbol and not evaluated.
+Notice that FDEFINITION is a function, so that its arguments are evaluated.
+Thus, if it is desirable to use a literal function name, it must be quoted.

 If it's not quoted a condition will be raised: